Laboratory of Applied Surface Science

 Our Equipment

 We operate one of the most advanced suites of microscopes and analytical methods in Slovenia.
-This enables us to perform highly precise research comparable to leading European research centers.
+This enables us to perform highly precise research comparable to leading European research centres.

 Key equipment: